Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 |Market capitalisation||$128 billion|

 There are currently 7.2 million The Toronto-Dominion Bank shares held short by investors – that's known as The Toronto-Dominion Bank's "short interest".
 This figure is 23.2% down from 9.4 million last month.

 There are a few different ways that this level of interest in shorting The Toronto-Dominion Bank shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against The Toronto-Dominion Bank.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against The Toronto-Dominion Bank.

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like The Toronto-Dominion Bank.

 When it comes to ESG scores, lower is better, and lower scores are generally associated with lower risk for would-be investors.

 Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and The Toronto-Dominion Bank's overall score of 19.68 (as at 01/01/2019) is pretty good – landing it in it in the 27th percentile of companies rated in the same sector.